aa3025/oracle_linux_8_hpc/README.md

 # Oracle Linux 8 HPC
 This project is collection of bash scripts and config files to automatically deploy rhel8-based HPC with PXE-install and kickstart files.
 Supports both BIOS-based and EFI PXE scenarios.
 Project's webpage is here: https://centoshpc.wordpress.com/

+Please do not e-mail me asking for support.
+These scripts are not guaranteed to work and are provided for your self-development.
+However if you are interested, you can join this project and contribute to its development on GitHub.

 Terms:
     - master is the headnode of HPC, it must be installed first from official Oracle Linux 8 dvd
     - node(s) are compute nodes which reside in a pivate network of the master (on the 2nd LAN adapter)